-"Can I save an unsuccessful interview?"
-Yes.
-But if you notice that something went wrong during the conversation, and try to fix the situation in hot pursuit.
-Resumance is happy to share 7 tips to help you get out of a difficult situation during an interview.
+"Can I still save a failing interview?"
+The answer is YES, but only if you try to fix the situation as quickly as you begin to notice that something is wrong during the course of the interview.
+Resumance is here to share 7 useful tips to help you get out of a difficult situation during a job interview.

 Ask for water

 If you feel that you're sweating, palpitating (out of nervousness or anxiety), or your lips are so parched that it's hard to talk, don't hesitate to ask for water.
 You can excuse yourself and ask for a glass.
 It won't hurt.
 It's quite a natural request and the employer will surely respond accordingly.
 This short break will also give you time to recompose and calm yourself.

 Once you get a glass of water, take a few sips to re-hydrate yourself, relax, and take the situation under control again.

 During the interview, we're often bombarded with questions that it becomes difficult to think quickly and come up with decent answers.
 If this ever happens to you, give yourself a break by shooting back a question at the interviewer.
 While they're answering your question, you can relax and tune yourself back to the right direction.

 But what questions should you ask the interviewer?
 Anything, really, as long as it's still connected to the topic at hand.
 For example, you may ask, "In order for me to focus on important aspects of the job, what are the most significant tasks I need to do?"

 Make sure to ask an open-ended question that would warrant more thought, not just one that can be answered by a simple "yes" or "no".

 If you notice that the recruiter is somewhat bored, agitated, or appears unsatisfied with your answers, ask them how the interview is going.
 For example, you can ask them whether or not you're doing it correctly, or if you need to shift your focus on something else.